9Quid/WindowsServer2022-Lab/04-User-Access-Management/README.md

 ![alt text](screenshots/01.creating-resources-AD.png)

-**The above image shows how to create users and other resources in Active Directory using the Windows Server- Dashboard**
+***The above figure shows how to create users and other resources in AD using the Windows Server- Dashboard***

 ![alt text](<screenshots/03.user-creation- AD admin center.png>)

-**Figure shows how to create a user from Active Directory Administration Center**
+***The figure above shows how to create a user from Active Directory Administration Center***

 **Step 2: Creating and Adding Users to Groups.**